dnviti/SmartWifiFanController/docs/01-introduction.md

 ## **1.1.
 Project Overview**

 This project details the creation of an advanced and highly customizable PC fan controller utilizing the ESP32 microcontroller.
 It aims to offer superior control, monitoring, and configuration options compared to standard motherboard fan control systems or basic commercial fan hubs.
-The controller allows for both automated temperature-based fan regulation and precise manual adjustments, accessible through multiple interfaces: an onboard LCD menu with physical buttons, a web interface (when WiFi is active), a conditional serial command interface, and **MQTT for integration with home automation systems.**
+The controller allows for both automated temperature-based fan regulation and precise manual adjustments, accessible through multiple interfaces: an onboard LCD menu with physical buttons, a web interface (when WiFi is active), a conditional serial command interface, and **MQTT with Home Assistant Discovery for seamless integration into smart home ecosystems.**

 The core philosophy is to provide a flexible, open, and powerful tool for PC enthusiasts who want granular control over their system's cooling and acoustics.